The Expansion Problem for Infinite Trees: Branch-continuous algebras

 The next, more interesting class of algebras we take a look at is the class of \emph{deterministic} algebras, which was introduced in~\cite{Blumensath20} to give an algebraic characterisation of the class of $\MSO$-definable $\bbT^?$-algebras.
 Here, we are interested in the fact that their product is determined by its $\bbT^{?\thin}$-reduct.
-The definition is as follows. \begin{Def} (a) We define a function $\dist : \bbT^?\bbU A \to \bbU\bbT^?
-A$ by
+The definition is as follows. \begin{Def} Let $\bbT^{?\thin} \subseteq \bbT^0 \subseteq \bbT^?$.